DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table-state.md

 # VirtualTableState Plugin Reference

-A plugin that manages the remote data for the virtual table.
+A plugin that manages remote data for the virtual table.

 ## Import